Breakdown: The Real Cost of Living In Other Countries

 Don’t Discount a City Until You Visit

-Before Lauren and I left Sydney, we conducted the obligatory Internet research and decided Montreal was too expensive to live in.
+Before any trip, I usually conduct the obligatory Google search and decided that our admired Montreal was too expensive to live in.
 We then planned to stay only for a little while before moving onto somewhere cheaper.

 We Live Differently in Different Cities